 Due to the global pandemic, many families are spending a lot more time at home than ever before.
 What hasn’t changed is the priority of summer safety for kids.
 According to the Centers for Disease Control and Prevention, unintentional injuries are the leading cause of death in children ages 19 and younger.

-It’s no surprise that kids are more prone to injuries during the summertime as they explore outdoors and maybe even wonder away from a parent’s supervision.
+It’s no surprise that kids are more prone to injuries during the summertime as they explore outdoors and maybe even wander away from a parent’s supervision.
 To make sure your family stays safe this summer, here are some tips to help you avoid these common at-home accidents.

 Backyard pools are trending this year as many beaches and public pools are still closed this summer.
 Regardless on the type of pool you have, water safety is essential to prevent drowning, the second-leading cause of unintentional injuries for kids ages 1-14, according to the CDC.

 Parents should actively supervise their kids in the pool (even if they might know how to swim).
 Other things to consider is learning CPR and ensuring your pool is covered to prevent a child from slipping in.

 As it gets hotter out, kids can get sick when spending many hours outside.
 Keep an eye out if your child is sweating a lot or looks hot.
 Other signs of heat exhaustion include headaches, extreme tiredness or a rise in body temperature.

 When hot, kids should cool off indoors or drink plenty of water.
 Parents should be cautious since heat exhaustion can quickly lead to heat stroke, according to Healthline.

 The American Academy of Pediatrics discourages trampolines at home because it can cause serious injuries.
 If you do have a trampoline, some safety guidelines recommended by Mayo Clinic is to keep kids younger than 6 from jumping and to avoid risky moves like somersaults or flips.